 Healthy, Sustainable and Innovative

 Designed by architect Darin Dougherty (Seed Architecure) the house was the first in Portland to be built with floors, walls and roofs of structural insulated panels (SIPS).
 These panels provide an impressive efficiency of structure as they serve as the framing, sheathing and insulation with little or no additional structural support needed.
 The system greatly reduces thermal bridging and air infiltration and the insulation value is impressive: R-30 for the walls and R-60 for the ceilings.
-Note: the City of Portland Home Energy Score has a maximum R value for wall insulation of R-21.

 Energy efficiency and sustainability guided every decision regarding materials and systems.
 The exterior uses no paint.
 Siding is recycled COR-TEN steel and FSC certified wood that was reclaimed from a barn in Happy Valley.
 Cabinetry throughout the house is framed with bamboo and topped with Fuez counter tops made of curbside recycled glass, cement and fly-ash.
 The flooring on the main level is cork and on the upper level bamboo.
 Toilets are low-flow dual flush.
 All appliances are Energy Star or better. main heat is via 2 Fujitsu “mini-split” heat pumps.
 A centralized plumbing plan delivers hot water to every tap in seconds.